mjrdnk/DSaA_leaderboards/README.md

 After downloading+unpacking / cloning:

+1. In scraper.php file in line 13 put your credentials: yourLogin, yourPassword, inside the quotes.

-1. Go into leaderboards-algorithms directory.
+2. Go into leaderboards-algorithms directory.

-2. Run in the console in the project directory:
+3. Run in the console in the project directory:

   npm install